haarish04/Keyword-Extraction-and-Matching/README.md

 dictionary_with_weights(words) is used to assign weights to the POS

-  nouns are given weightage as 9 proper nouns are given weightage as 8.5 adjectives are given weightage as 5
+  nouns are given weightage as 9

+  proper nouns are given weightage as 8.5

+  adjectives are given weightage as 5

 Finally scoring is done and the student is given a score based on the presence of keywords and the score is appended to the dataframe (df)

+If you do not have a spreadsheet with all the student answer and only want to match one text with another, store both these texts as a string
+Remove the for loop in the final scoring part of the program